OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

     - `rtolrel` (optional): relative tolerance in `burgmag` units.
 Default: 0.1.
     - `rtolth` (optional): threshold tolerance in `burgmag` units.
 Default: 1.0.
     - `multi` (optional): multi time-stepping parameter that defines the number of sub time steps to execute the integrator for during a single global time step.
 Default value: 1 (no multi-step).
-    - `state["nexdt"]` (optional): initial trial value for the time step size in s.
+    - `state["nextdt"]` (optional): initial trial value for the time step size in s.
 Default: 1e-12.
     - `state["maxdt"]` (optional): maximum value for the time step size in s.
 Default: 1e-7.

 * `integrator='Subcycling'`: Subcycling time integrator where force contributions are separated in various groups (5 groups) based on segment pair distances and integrated in turn in an asynchronous fashion.
-Force and mobility modules must be provided as arguments.
+The force model must be `SUBCYCLING_MODEL`.
 Specific integrator parameters:
     - `force`: `CalForce` module to be used for nodal force calculations.
+Must be a `CalForce` `SUBCYCLING_MODEL` model.
     - `mobility`: `MobilityLaw` module to be used for nodal velocities calculations.
     - `rgroups`: list of group radii in increasing order.
 Must be a list of size 4.
     - `state["rtol"]`: absolute tolerance in `burgmag` units.
     - `rtolrel` (optional): relative tolerance in `burgmag` units.
 Default: 0.1.
     - `rtolth` (optional): threshold tolerance in `burgmag` units.
 Default: 1.0.
-    - `state["nexdt"]` (optional): initial trial value for the time step size in s.
+    - `state["nextdt"]` (optional): initial trial value for the time step size in s.
 Default: 1e-12.
     - `state["maxdt"]` (optional): maximum value for the time step size in s.
 Default: 1e-7.